Zebra Worm

 Zebra Worm, Baseodiscus mexicanus.
 Worm found within the tidal pools at Km 17, El Tule, Baja California Sur, December 2009.
 Length: 75 cm (2 feet 6 inches).

-Habitat and Distribution: Zebra Worms are found hidden under rocks within the recesses of a reef during the day.
-They inhabit intertidal and subtidal zones, to depths up to 24 m (80 feet), though some sources give the maximum depth as 100 m (328 feet).
-The Zebra Worm is found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the extreme northern portions of the Sea of Cortez.
-They have recently been reported in the Atlantic, the South Pacific and the Western Pacific including Japan.
+Habitat and Distribution: Zebra Worms are found hidden under rocks and within the recesses of a reef during the day.
+They live in the intertidal zone, and to depths up to 24 m (80 feet), though some sources give the maximum depth as 100 m (328 feet).
+They are a subtropical to tropical Eastern Pacific species, however they have recently been reported in the Atlantic, the South Pacific and the Western Pacific including Japan, where they have apparently been introduced.
+The Zebra Worm is found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the extreme northern portions of the Sea of Cortez, and from the west coast of the Baja Peninsula, north of Todos Santos, Baja California Sur.

 Diet: Zebra Worms prey on annelid worms and small crustaceans that they capture utilizing a long muscular proboscis armed with a barbed stylet.

 Predators: Information specific to the predation of Zebra Worms has not been formally documented.
-Ribbon Worms in general are preyed unon by shore birds, crabs, fish, and other ribbon worms.
+Ribbon worms in general are preyed upon by shore birds, crabs, fish, and other ribbon worms.
 They secret a toxic slime which decreases the number of potential predators.

 Reproduction: Information specific to reproduction of Zebra Worms has not been formally documented.
 Marine nemerteans of this order are generally gonochoristic (male or female for life) and reproduction is sexual.
 Fertilization occurs place externally.
 The eggs hatch into planktonic larval forms.

-Ecosystem Interactions: Information related to the role that Zebra Worms play in the food web has not been formally documented.
+Ecosystem Interactions: Information related to any parasitic, commensal, or mutualistic relationships regarding Zebra Worms has not been formally documented.

 Human Interactions: Zebra Worms have no direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.